Videogaming’s Killer App

 Nolan Bushnell misses the ball with his Computer Space, the flaccid-selling coin-op video game he makes for Nutting Associates in 1971.
 At least the futuristic fiberglass cabinet design is a hit though, as the game shows up as a prop near the beginning of the seminal cheesy 1973 SF movie Soylent Green, as a gift given to Joseph Cotten’s female “furniture”, the mistress character played by co-star Leigh Taylor Young.

 Despite the inability of his first product to really catch on with the public, Nutting Associates asks Bushnell to take a shot at developing another game.
 He is unable to reach an equitable agreement with management, however, and Bushnell leaves to create his own company with partner Ted Dabney.
 Their intention is to design the games and then have a large game company actually produce them.
 The initial venture capital is $250 from Bushnell and $250 from Dabney, their profits from Computer Space.
 They plan to christen the new company with the uncomfortable label Syzygy, an term from astronomy meaning cosmic bodies in perfect alignment, such as the Sun, Earth and Moon.
 Computer Space had sported the label “Designed by Syzygy”.
 But history thanks the hippies running a candle-making commune that has already registered the name.
 Unable to purchase the rights to the name from the current Syzygy, over beer and a game of the Japanese game of stones called Go, they scour terms from the game as possible company names.
 Thus, Bushnell presents a list of three terms from Go to the California Secretary of State, the state corporation regulatory body, as potential company names, in this order: “Sente”, meaning to move first, “Atari” which is the equivalent of “check” in the game Chess, meaning you’re about to take an opponent’s piece, and “Hane”, to bend around an opponent’s stone with your own pieces.
 Sente is also already registered, but Atari is free so that is the name that goes through.
-The company is officially established on June 27, 1972, by a 27 year old Bushnell.
+The company is officially established on June 27, 1972, by a 27-year-old Bushnell.

 “Avoid Missing Ball For High Score”

 The first product is to be a driving game, and 25-year old Al Alcorn, the engineer Ampex had hired to replace Bushnell, is lured over from the company to join Atari and build it.
 Deciding instead to break Alcorn in with what in Bushnell’s mind is a throwaway experiment, he asks him to build a simplistic Ping-Pong game, where players control paddles knocking a ball back and forth across the screen.
-Bushnell prods Alcorn along by telling him the company already has a contract with General Electric to distribute it.
-There is no such contract.
+Bushnell prods Alcorn along by telling him the company already has a contract with General Electric to distribute a home version of the game, although there is no such agreement.
 Though Bushnell’s design demands impossible-for-the-day sound effects like a roaring crowd, Alcorn pulls beeps and blips that are already present in the circuitry for the sound…and when Alcorn describes the noise of the ball hitting the paddles, he inadvertently names the game…PONG.
 The electronic guts are entirely solid-state and hardwired…no ROMs or microprocessors are present.
 This baby is made to do one thing and one thing only, play PONG.
 Bushnell makes sure you only need one hand to do it, so bar patrons can hold their beer in the other.
 After much agonizing about various minutia such as the speed of the ball and how fast the spin-dial control moves the paddles, a prototype system is constructed by Alcorn.

 With the evidence of the game’s success overflowing from the prototype’s coin bucket, Bushnell thus decides Atari will build PONG itself.
 He rents a 25,000-square foot, abandoned roller skating rink in Santa Clara, California and hires a few dozen locals.
 By late 1972 Atari is cranking out big blue and yellow PONG cabinets.
 The game is a smash, pulling in $300 a week in quarters, where pinball machines at the time average $40.
 Atari sells 8,500 machines in one year, at a time when 2,000 pinball games is considered a successful run.
 The PONG cabinets have a production cost of 500 dollars per unit and a sales price of $1,200 each.
 The game Bushnell considered a quickie knock-off will carry his company for the next two years.
 With success comes the need for some company branding, so freelance artist George Opperman is commissioned to create a new logo.
 Meant to represent a stylized “A” for Atari, his design also plays on the idea of two video game players facing off, with the PONG net between them.
 The design becomes known as the Atari “Fuji”, due to it evoking Japan’s famous Mt.
 Fuji.
 Opperman later heads up Atari’s Graphic Design group.